IBCDBS/medchecker/agile_project_docs/Project_Level/FocusGroupNotes.md

 <b>JP</b> - With four girls, my concern is one of my girls, particularly Hanna, accidentally taking someone else’s prescription.
 I want to know what happens if that occurs, what should I look out for, what is the risk, what are my options

-<u>JP brings up an interesting point, as parents what are your fears for your children? </u>
+<i>JP brings up an interesting point, as parents what are your fears for your children? </i>

 <b>Tim</b> - with a toddler, I think my biggest fear is Henley ingesting something on-purpose, which is really accidental, and having an adverse reaction to it - what do I do